awsdocs/aws-systems-manager-user-guide/doc_source/sysman-service-role.md

 1. Use [attach\-role\-policy](https://docs.aws.amazon.com/cli/latest/reference/iam/attach-role-policy.html) as follows to enable the service role you just created to create a session token\.
 The session token gives your managed instance permission to run commands using Systems Manager\.
 **Note**
 The policies you add for a service profile for managed instances in a hybrid environment are the same policies used to create an instance profile for EC2 instances\.
-For more information about the AWS policies used in the following commands, see [Create an IAM Instance Profile for Systems Manager](setup-instance-profile.md)\.
+For more information about the AWS policies used in the following commands, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.

    \(Required\) Run the following command to enable a managed instance to use AWS Systems Manager service core functionality\.